woolstar/test/misc/README.md

 	Test out various sorting algorithms using STL containers and raw version.
 Coded with a datatype typedef so can be run with int/long/double/etc.  Some surprises on modern architectures.
 Short answer though is use stl::sort(), though modern shell sort (Sedgewick) comes within a factor of 2 with no recursion or required memory.

-##### Thread tests

-Started working through the c++11 standard on threads.
-Turns out the standard committee never intended people to use the primatives directly, but for them to be built into libraries, so took some simple ideas from my old thread library and worked up a couple of examples.

-Tests compiled with GCC 4.6 (linux), GCC 4.7 (cygwin) and Visual Studio Express 2012 (windows).

-* threadtest.cpp

-	Simply make some threads and cleanup properly afterwards.
-Had to workout how to initialize seperate random number generators.

-* threadatomic.cpp

-	Have two threads pull work from an atomic (non-blocking thread safe primative).
-Ended up with horrors for sleeping since standard call not yet supported anywhere.

-* threadcondwait.cpp

-	Copied this example straight from the standards page just to confirm support.

-* threadhandoff.cpp

-	Build a primative (econduit) for passing work from multiple producers to one or more consumers.
-No balancing mechanisms, but figured out how to use lamdas for building predicates that the conditional variable method needed.